 - Show empathy - Travelex was criticised for focusing too much on its share price and not enough on the plight of customers.

 - Remember, it doesn't have to end badly if you handle it well - according to cybersecurity expert Kevin Beaumont, Norsk Hydro actually saw its share price rise as a result of its transparent communications in a more serious ransomware attack.

-- Focus on operational resilience - e.g. by keeping backup copies of data and systems, and developing secondary systems to maintain business as usual in the event of disruption
+- Focus on operational resilience - e.g. by keeping backup copies of data and systems and developing secondary systems to maintain business as usual in the event of a disruption

 6 tips for reducing ransomware attacks

-- Comply with your company's backup policies and schedules - Back up any files and data you use regularly, ideally to an offline storage device so it doesn't get encrypted too.
+- Comply with your company's backup policies and schedules - Back up any files and data you regularly use, ideally to an offline storage device, so it doesn't get encrypted too.
 You will be better protected from the fallout of ransomware attacks if you can restore your systems as soon as possible.

 - Adopt a 'layered approach' to security - by making full use of anti-virus, firewalls and web filters to help minimise the risk of ransomware attacks.

 - Keep anti-virus and other critical software up-to-date - Hackers often exploit known vulnerabilities, so be sure to always download patches and updates immediately as soon as they become available.
 Where possible, configure all computers to download and install updates automatically so this isn't overlooked.